michellebcurran/stock-analysis/README.md

 ## Summary
 ### Advantages and disadvantages of refactoring code in general.
+Advantages of refactoring code:
+* Executes faster for large data sets (more useful)
+* Neater / easier visually
+* Higher quality code

+Disadvantages of refactoring code:
+* Can be a difficult or long process.
+* Potential for errors causing code to no longer work.

 ### Advantages and disadvantages of the original and refactored VBA script.
+Advantages of original:
+* More intuitive, elementary style coding.
+* Familiar
+Disadvantages of original:
+* Only handles dozens of stocks, need thousands to execute quickly, potential time issue / making code not so useful

+Advantages of refactored VBA:
+* Executes much faster, more useful for realistic data application (thousands of stocks)
+* Cleaner more professional code

+Disadvantages of refactored VBA:
+* Possibly could be further optimized to be faster.